GitShivamNauriyal/Marvinno-Technologies-Front-End/README.md

 ### Key Updates:

-1. **Mentioned Vite Migration**: Added details about upgrading to Vite and using `jsx`.
+1. MIGRATION COMPLETED ON 8 JAN 2025 => **Mentioned Vite Migration**: Added details about upgrading to Vite and using `jsx`.
 2. **Continuous Improvement**: Highlighted the ongoing updates, refactoring, and use of modern React features.
 3. **Future Goals Section**: Added plans for further optimization, modularity, and testing.
 4. **File Structure**: Updated file structure to reflect `.jsx` files.
 This version aligns with the current trend of continuous improvement and showcases modern practices.
 Let me know if you need further edits!